yunwe/olist-logistics-efficiency/README.md

 **Visualization:** matplotlib, seaborn, folium
 ## :file_folder: Analysis Report

-**EDA & Data Hygiene**: Auditing for batch updates and identifying reporting lag patterns.
+**[Data Hygiene](notebooks/data_hygiene.ipynb)**: Auditing for batch updates and identifying reporting lag patterns.

-**Temporal Analysis**: Investigating the Sunday 12-day penalty and weekday delivery windows.

-**Spatial Velocity & Mapping**: GeoPandas mapping of SP and RJ and calculating the "Velocity Paradox" across regions.
+**[Temporal Analysis](notebooks/temporal_analysis.ipynb):** An evaluation of systemic operations, identifying a rigid midday-to-midnight delivery schedule.
+Featuring a comparative gap analysis of order registration vs final delivery volume.

+**[Regional Performance & Velocity](notebooks/regional_performance.ipynb):** The "Velocity Paradox" at the state and regional levels.
+A comparison of raw delivery times vs. normalized speed ($km/hr$) across the 5 main Brazilian regions.

+**[Deep Dive: SP & RJ Analysis](notebooks/sp_rj.ipynb):** Municipality-level friction mapping for São Paulo and Rio de Janeiro.
+Identification of "Logistics Sinks" in low-volume areas and the impact of island geography on delivery efficiency.

-**[Product & Attribute Testing](notebooks/product_attribute_testing.ipynb):** Testing the impact of product attributes(weight, lenght, width, height), and distance(seller to customer) on delivery time.
+**[Attribute Testing](notebooks/attribute_testing.ipynb):** Testing the impact of product attributes(weight, lenght, width, height), and distance(seller to customer) on delivery time.

 ## :mag: Key Findings

-1. **The Sunday "FIFO" Failure**\
+1. **The Weekend Operational Standstill**\
-Orders reaching carriers on Sunday suffer a **double mean delivery time (12 days)**.
-Because the system pauses on weekends, Sunday orders are likely buried by fresh Monday volume.
-This **First-In, Last-Out (FILO)** behavior turns a 48-hour weekend break into a massive 12-day customer penalty.
+Data reveals a near-total cessation of logistics activity during weekends.
+   * **Acceptance Gap:** Saturday volume is only ~10% of weekday levels.
+Remarkably, only 36 orders were accepted on Sundays across all 27 states over the 3-year period.
+   * **Delivery Dead Zone:** Sunday deliveries are nearly non-existent.
+This 48-hour pause triggers a 12-day cascading penalty for Sunday orders; buried by Monday’s fresh volume (FIFO failure), a brief pause becomes a major delay.

-3. **The "Late-Shift" Inefficiency**\
+2. **The "Late-Shift" Inefficiency**\
 Data reveals a rigid, late-leaning delivery window from **12:00 PM to 12:00 AM**.
    * **Sorting Lag**: Starting deliveries at midday suggests that local hubs spend the most productive morning hours on internal sorting rather than transit.